julieqiu/exp/librarian/README.md

 librarian release stage --all
 ```

-Updates release metadata for all artifacts with a release section.
+Scans for all `.librarian.yaml` files and updates release metadata for artifacts with a release section.

 ## Tagging Artifacts

 ### Tag an artifact

 ```
-librarian release tag <artifact>
+librarian release tag <artifact-path>
 ```

 Creates a git tag if `next_released_at` is later than `last_released_at`.